tnosaj/resume/README.md

 - Collect all core database metrics from connections to innodb flush times

-### Prometheus
-- Alert-manager, recording-rule, exporter - oh my.
-Very powerful solution with an ever growing community?
-Count me in.
-- Wrote recording/alerting rules with unit tests
-- Experience with some storage engine and memory shenanigans
-- Visualization with graphana
-- Wrote exporters for databases and weather stations

 ### Cloud Services
-- Very familiar with New Relic, Pingdom, Dynatrace, PagerDuty, VictorOps
+- Very familiar with New Relic, Pingdom, Dynatrace, PagerDuty, VictorOps, GrafanaCloud

 ## --virtualize
 (control your destiny - as much as you can)